Getting Started With GEDmatch

 GEDmatch One-to-One Comparison Results

 At the foot of the One-to-One results page you will see something like the above screenshot.
 Take note of the total number of centimorgans.
 In my case, I share a total of 357.7 cMs with my 1st cousin once removed.
 MRCA means Most Recent Common Ancestor and the estimate of 2.7 in this example is in the right area.
 I happen to be 3 generations away from our MRCA and my cousin is two generations away.
 Bear in mind that the MRCA figure is just an estimate and can be less reliable when the relationship is more distant.
 For many of your cousin matches you will match on just 1 or 2 segments of DNA and share a much smaller total number of centimorgans.
 There are several charts available to calculate the relationship based on shared centimorgans.
-One of my favourite charts is by Blaine Bettinger whose website is at thegeneticgenealogist.com.
-The chart is available for you to download HERE.
-Just save the image.
+One of my favourite charts is by Blaine Bettinger whose website is at thegeneticgenealogist.com and an interactive version of this chart has been made available by Jonny Perl HERE.

 Working with your DNA Matches and Triangulation